What Is ESG Surgery And More FAQ’s

 • Chew your food thoroughly and sip your liquid.
 Do not drink too quickly.

-Will ESG Affect The Medications I Take?
+Will Endoscopic Sleeve Gastroplasty Affect The Medications I Take?

-Am I On My Own After ESG Or Will I Get Help To Stay On Track?
+Am I On My Own After ESG or Will I Get Help To Stay On Track?

-Can I Get Pregnant After ESG?
+Can I Get Pregnant after Endoscopic Sleeve Gastroplasty?